riverspirit/progress-bars/README.md

 `eslint-fix` - Auto-fix simple ESLint errors.

+## Deployment
+Code pushed to the `master` branch in Github are automatically deployed to Heroku.

 ## Pending
 * **Unit tests** -
 The code written is testable, but run tests for the Vue app, it needs a webpack setup (ideally generated through vue-cli).
 Since I used a custom setup which didn't use webpack, it became difficult to manually wire-in the unit test setup, hence this is left undone.